 Many people might want to look into this because defending an area as a group is easier.
 Just make sure you choose the right people to group with and that you trust them.

-We did say that these two are the most common ways to go about with a BOL, but it's not the ONLY way.
-If you can't afford a BOL of your own just yet, let along pledge yourself to provide one for a large number of people, then here are other options for you:
+We did say that these two are the most common ways to go about with a bug out location, but it’s not the ONLY way.
+If you can’t afford a BOL of your own just yet, let along pledge yourself to provide one for a large number of people, then here are other options for you:

 We’re sure everyone is thinking of campgrounds as BOLs, and it’s not a bad idea.
 But it only becomes a good idea if it’s the offseason AND if you’re using it as a temporary relocation site only.

-If you're seriously considering this, make sure you check out potential campgrounds near your home or within the 150-mile radius.
+If you’re seriously considering this, check out potential campgrounds near your home or within the 150-mile radius.
 Try to stay a night there to see how things are and familiarize yourself with the place.

 National Forests and Parks

 Another obvious choice would be national forests and parks.
-Due to how vast it is, you're less likely to get kicked out, especially during a disaster or when SHTF; park rangers might be a bit preoccupied.
+Due to how vast these are, you’re less likely to get kicked out, especially during a disaster or when SHTF.
+Park rangers might be a bit preoccupied.

 Disappearing for a bit in one of these parks or national forests when disaster strikes might be a good idea but only do so if you’re confident about your wilderness skills.

-Once again, we're going to suggest that you check out the national parks and forests near your area so that you won't be running like a headless chicken when the time comes to hunker down and ride the storm out.
+Once again, we’re going to suggest checking out the national parks and forests near your area so that you won’t be running like a headless chicken when the time comes to hunker down and ride the storm out.
 Prepare some maps and familiarize yourself with the topography of the area.
 Better yet, print out a topographical map too.

 Largely abandoned factories can be found miles away from the city.
 They can be a great place to temporarily bug out.
 It’ll be spacious, and there’ll be facilities and existing structures so it won’t be too bad.